extemporelang/extemporelang.github.io/_docs/reference/concurrency.md

 ~~~~

 These are again executing concurrently but now also in parallel (i.e. on
 different cores).
 Importantly, `global-val` is independent, not shared.
+Anyway,
-Anyway, so far so good, the main point being the independence of the
+so far so good, the main point being the independence of the memory spaces, and
-memory spaces, and Extempore's IPC layer for communication between
+Extempore's IPC layer for communication between Scheme processes.
-Scheme processes.

 ## Concurrency in xtlang {#concurrency-in-xtlang}

 Things get more interesting when we introduce xtlang.

-Firstly, all calls into xtlang code are always initiated at some point
+Firstly, all calls into xtlang code are always initiated at some point by a top
-by a top level scheme expression (see <span
+level scheme expression (see [C-xtlang interop]({{site.baseurl}}{% link
-role="doc">scheme-xtlang-interop</span> for more detail).
-Under normal
+_docs/reference/c-xtlang-interop.md %}) for more detail).
+Under normal Extempore
-Extempore operating conditions, xtlang code is always executing in some
+operating conditions, xtlang code is always executing in some Scheme process or
-Scheme process or other.
-Generally this xtlang code will behave as
+other.
+Generally this xtlang code will behave as expected with regards to
-expected with regards to concurrency, i.e. will generally behave as if
+concurrency, i.e. will generally behave as if it were just another Scheme call
-it were just another Scheme call inside the Scheme process.
-As a trivial
-example, consider the xtlang function:
+inside the Scheme process.
+As a trivial example, consider the xtlang function:

 ~~~~ sourceCode
 (bind-func times2